Daniel-Krzyczkowski/CleanArchitectureWithDevSecOps/README.md

 &nbsp;

-In case of the project I prepared in this repository you can see that the structure is similar:
+In the case of the project I prepared in this repository you can see that the structure is similar:

 ![CleanArchitectureDiagram5.png](assets/CleanArchitectureDiagram5.PNG)

-**CleanArchitecture.Core** project contains interfaces, entities, DTOs, Erros descriptions and services.
+**CleanArchitecture.Core** project contains interfaces, entities, DTOs, Errors descriptions and services.
 There are no infrastructure dependencies included.
 This is the core logic of the application:

 ![CleanArchitectureDiagram6.png](assets/CleanArchitectureDiagram6.PNG)

 **CleanArchitecture.Infrastructure** project contains repositories implementations with Entity Framework Core and Cosmos DB SDK.
-This is the place where push notifications service is implement using Azure Notification Hub SDK:
+This is the place where push notifications service is implemented using Azure Notification Hub SDK:

 ![CleanArchitectureDiagram7.png](assets/CleanArchitectureDiagram7.PNG)